Physics Graduate Student Curriculum

 Communication

 It is very important to keep in touch.
 Department faculty and personnel are here to help, and informal discussions are encouraged.
-Let your advisor know and the department know when you encounter problems before they become crises.
+Let your advisor and the department know when you encounter problems before they become crises.
 You should also inform the department when you choose your advisor, research topic, and research committee.
 Make sure your records are accurate and up to date.

 The Physics Department’s email address is: [email protected].